As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Some users report breakage/durability issues
+• Some users report a chemical or odd taste initially

 Check Latest Price on Amazon